keithr/ildaviewer/README.md

 This is currently a .net core 6 app (created using the VS 2022 preview version).
 It's currently a Winform App.
 But the UI code is minimal.
 The goal is to move this to MAUI at some point.

+The files are licenced by their owners.
+They are from multiple free idla sites and I do not represent them as my own.

+The code has an MIT licenses (until I need to use code with a more restrictive license - then I will move to that license).

 We have a long way to go.